jjones203/architecture_kata/solution/adr/03-virtual-no-location.md

 Accepted

 ## Context
 There will be instances where users will be using the Hey, Blue! platform from their web browser, either on their phone or from a computer.
-This should not prevent a civilian from interacting with a police officer that is online and available to virtually connect, when within the same ZIP code.
+This should not prevent users from virtually connecting, when within the same ZIP code.

 _This ADR is related to [05 - Limiting Application Functionality on the Web](./05-limited-web-functionality.md)._